Clauses 5.1 to 5.3—Informing and protecting students

-If a third-party is providing training and assessment in a VET course under an agreement with your RTO, they may not market, advertise or recruit students for that VET course using the name of the third-party.
+If a third party is providing training and assessment in a VET course under an agreement with your RTO, they must market, advertise or recruit students for that VET course in the name of your RTO.
 All prospective students must understand that:

 - your RTO is responsible for the quality of training and assessment provided

 - your RTO is responsible for the issuing of all qualifications and statements of attainment